 In practice, this means that the start time of your earliest chunk doesn't necessarily equal the earliest timestamp in your hypertable.
 Instead, there might be a time gap between the start time and the earliest timestamp.
 This doesn't affect your usual interactions with your hypertable, but might affect the number of chunks you see when inspecting it.

 Chunk size affects insert and query performance.
-You want a chunk small enough to fit into memory.
-This allows you to insert and query recent data without reading from disk.
-But you don't want too many small and sparsely filled chunks.
-This can affect query planning time and compression.
+You want a chunk small enough to fit into memory so you can insert and query recent data without reading from disk.
+However, having too many small and sparsely filled chunks can affect query planning time and compression.

-We recommend setting the chunk_time_interval so that 25% of main memory can store one chunk, including its indexes, from each active hypertable.
-You can estimate the required interval from your data rate.
-For example, if you write approximately 2 GB of data per day and have 64 GB of memory, set the interval to 1 week.
+Best practice is to set chunk_time_interval so that prior to processing, one chunk of data takes up 25% of main memory, including the indexes from each active hypertable.
+For example, if your write approximately 2 GB of data per day to a database with 64 GB of memory, set chunk_time_interval to 1 week.
 If you write approximately 10 GB of data per day on the same machine, set the time interval to 1 day.

 Note